AbbasSrour/notes/SRS.md

 -  Remove OMT only Wish & Banks
 -  Allow cancellation where money will be refunded minus the fees and the platform percentage and reschedule.
 - Based on event type cancellation or reschedule
-	- Open Play reschedule, but no cancellation
+	- Open Play Event reschedule, but no cancellation
-	- Course cancellation
+	- Course Event cancellation
-	- One Time cancellation
+	- One Time Event cancellation
 	- Private events
 - Add terms and conditions
 - Mention for cantcellation and reschedule the time or cancellation fee